 Every year, federal law requires qualified pension plans to look at the value of benefits that have been earned to date by plan participants and the value of the plan's assets held in trust to fund the benefits and compare the two.
 That ratio of assets to liabilities is the percentage the plan is funded.

 The Notice of Critical Status states that the Plan remains in critical status (as it has been for the last several years).
 However, the rehabilitation plan continues to have a positive impact.
-Plus, the Plan had good returns during the 2023 plan year.
-This put the Plan back on track to eventually reach 100% funded.
+As of January 1, 2025, the Plan is expected to eventually reach 100% funded.